How to Get Certified

 • Signed copy of the Colorado Environmental Education Code of Ethics and Standards for Professional Conduct (PDF or Word)

-Step 5.
+STEP 4.
 Portfolio Review

 A Certification Peer Review Panel, composed of trained certified educators, will review each portfolio based on the rubric in the Portfolio Planning Guide.
 Individuals appointed to the panel must exemplify high standards of professional judgment, competence, and integrity and are required to have Level 1: Master Environmental Educator Certification.
 See the Certification Program Plan for more information on who will review your portfolio.